 Amber Borzotra was struggling before The Challenge

 Viewers saw Amber B. go back into elimination again in Double Agents Episode 16, and once again she was in a Hall Brawl.
-She previously ousted Amber Martinez to earn her gold skull, but now had to battle Tula “Big T” Fazakerley.
+She previously ousted Amber M to earn her gold skull, but now had to battle Tula “Big T” Fazakerley.

 During The Challenge: Double Agents Aftermath show after Episode 16, she spoke about where her head was at.

 “At this point, mentally in this game, I’m not OK.
 I’m so checked out.
 So, I’m just happy that something great was coming out of it,” Amber B. said about winning her second elimination to stay in the game.

 Aftermath host Devyn Simone asked Amber to elaborate on what she meant when she said she was “done” at that point.

 “I just got tired.
 I was the only rookie left.
 I knew that everyone was gonna start gunning for me.
 At this point, it was just me by myself.
 It’s so crazy how many people can be in one space and you feel so alone,” Amber shared.

 “I feel like mental health is just a huge thing for me that I’m aware, like, I struggle mentally with a lot.
 I had a loss literally weeks before.
 I didn’t know myself.
 I didn’t recognize myself anymore and I felt like I was at a point where I need to go on this show to kind of like get myself back,” Amber added.